Theory of

 Sometimes you get the idea a person's criticisms go beyond simply attacking a third party — they're also talking about YOU!
 When you hear phrases such as, "an aggravating personality," or "not such a nice person," you remember particular times when YOU acted that way, that their words apply equally to you.
 Generally, it's the kind of double-edged sword wielded by a bitch or a bastard or a plain old angry person, and the transparent quality you notice in their words could apply to everyone in the entire world — even to their own parents!
 Of course a therapist would insist, especially to their parents!

-When you notice a gleaming edge in someone's voice, or a particular transparency in the phrases they choose, or when they drop all pretenses and simply flip you the bird, just say,
+When you notice a gleaming edge in someone's voice, or a particular transparency in the phrases they choose, or when they drop all pretenses and simply flip you the bird, simply wag your index finger and scream,

 Everyone feels a little put upon from time to time, and gets uncomfortably close to feeling angry at YOU.